 Taking a screenshot using this feature automatically saves the screenshot in the ‘Pictures’ folder in your system within the ‘Screenshots’ folder.
 This is, by far, the simplest and fastest way to take a screenshot on a Windows 10 PC.

 Note: In some laptops, the Print Screen button can only be activated after pressing the Function key.
 If you have such a laptop then you’ll have to use the ‘Windows + Function (Fn) + Print Screen’ command to take a screenshot.

-2. Take a Screenshot on PC with the Snipping Tool
+4. Take a Screenshot with the Snipping Tool in Windows 10